 Many people are familiar with the term “crown” as it applies to dental work.
 Some people call it a “cap”.
 Both words refer to the same thing.
-A lot of people know the word, but do not really understand what a crown is.
-This page explains what a crown is, why it is necessary, and how it is made.
+A lot of people know the word but do not really understand what a crown is.
+This blog will explain what a crown is, why it is necessary, and how it is made.

 What is a Crown?

 Our dentists can use the word crown in two different ways.
 Sometimes we forget that our patients may not know this and understand the difference.
 Here is a simple explanation:

 This term describes the visible or exposed portion of the tooth.
 Each tooth has a crown and one or more roots.
 The crown is the portion of the tooth that you see and use.
 The root is the anchor or foundation of the crown.

 This type of crown is a dental treatment used to restore a tooth back to full shape and function.
 A crown covers the entire anatomical crown of a tooth, usually extending to, or just under, the gums.

 Why is a Dental Crown Necessary?

 The first step in determining the necessity of a crown is the proper diagnosis of the tooth.
 Dr. Ann and Dr. Lauren are top notch in diagnosing dental problems.
 They both have extensive education beyond dental school, and they use the latest dental technology available.

 Because a crown’s purpose is to rebuild or restore a tooth back to full shape or function, a crown is necessary when a crown has lost some of its shape or function.
 Here are some examples of dental problems that typically require a crown to fix:

 - Very large cavities that are too big for a filling